-The Group had borrowings due to its substantial shareholder, Mr. Peng Dongmiao, as at the end of the reporting period, for details, please refer to Note 26.
+The Group had borrowings due to its substantial shareholder, Mr. Peng Dongmiao, as at 31 December 2021 and 2020, for details, please refer to Note 26.

 39. RECONCILIATION OF LIABILITIES ARISING FROM FINANCING ACTIVITIES

 The table below details changes in the Group's liabilities from financing activities, including both cash and non-cash changes.
 Liabilities arising from financing activities are liabilities for which cash flows were, or future cash flows will be, classified in the Group's consolidated cash flow statement as cash flows from financing activities.